mattvenn/zero-to-asic-www/content/post/test-equipment-grant-2025.md

 [Apply for the grant here](https://forms.gle/rLJeSPmcFwu34CBNA).

 I will review your application and contact you via email before the 5th of December.

+> "I vividly remember taking up the subject of communication systems and somewhat struggling with the practical or hands-on component of it.
+Not because I lacked interest or intuition, but because writing codes and running simulations on MATLAB felt dull and boring; it created no waves in the air and certainly not in my mind — felt like a grey loop of effort without spark .
+But thanks to the test equipment grant by Matt Venn, the entire subject went from dull and boring to fun and scoring."
+Ram.